 Don’t ignore water that flows from inside the machine, either.
 If an ice maker is leaking, it means water is not reaching vital components.
 You may notice smaller ice cubes or less ice production when a leak is present.
 For example, if the ice maker is leaking water into the bin, ice cubes can clump together, making it very difficult to dispense into a glass or a cup.

 The most severe issues that a leak can cause in the machine include corrosion and freeze-ups.
 If you ignore an internal leak for too long, it can cause damage to the bottom of a machine.
 You may notice scale build-up and rust corroding the unit’s frame.

 Freeze-ups happen when ice isn’t released from the evaporator plate.
 If water makes its way to evaporator plates, the ice debris can consolidate into a large mass that will expand and crack the evaporator plate.
 Broken evaporators require expensive ice machine repairs that can halt your ice production until the machine is fixed.

 How to Prevent Your a Water Supply Line or Ice Maker Leaking Water

 Make sure to pay close attention to your ice maker if you see a leak.
 Identifying where a leak is coming from will help you decide how to contain it and call the appropriate experts to fix the problem.

 Qualified ice machine technicians (like an Easy Ice technician) can identify when parts have the potential to leak and replace them before they fail.
 Having a technician come out to service the machine every six months will help catch potential leaks from occurring.

-If you’re in the market for a new ice machine, there’s no need to search for a reliable ice machine service to maintain it.
-Simply call Easy Ice!
-Our team of Ice Machine Experts can size the perfect ice machine to meet your business needs.
-We guarantee performance by including biannual preventive maintenance and professional cleanings.
-We do it all for a low, monthly cost.
+If you’re in the market for a new ice machine, simply call Easy Ice!
+With our managed rental program, you’ll get a team of ice machine experts that will pair you with the perfect ice equipment to meet your needs.
+We guarantee performance by including biannual preventive maintenance and professional cleanings—all for a low, monthly cost.

 Share this Post